 A major advantage of digital tools used is better engagement in the classroom.
-For students it’s the curiosity, for teachers it’s a great tool to work with, to inspire and grade students work!
+For students it’s the curiosity, for teachers it’s a great tool to work with, to inspire and grade student work!
 A major advantage is that digital tools enable students and teachers to see the result immediately and make necessary changes within the tool and the project.

-Here is a mini guide to some of the project based learning tools.
+Here is a mini-guide to some of the project-based learning tools.

 As the name suggests, this tool is great for mapping out ideas.
-A good way to start a project is asking driving questions like what is the essence of a project?
-It’s great for collaborative brainstorming in project planning and analysing concepts.
+A good way to start a project is by asking driving questions like what is the essence of a project?
+It’s great for collaborative brainstorming in project planning and analyzing concepts.
 Free app available from the Apple Store, and for Android users.

 This creative tool is excellent for creating digital posters and other multimedia projects.
 It can be used as a ‘pre-tool’ for a major project, or simply to highlight research.
 With the selection of templates available and easy to import sources, this tool allows students to express their creativity in many different ways.
 Free app available from the Apple Store.